iluwatar/java-design-patterns/README.md

 **For inspiration** there is a good list of design patterns at [Wikipedia](http://en.wikipedia.org/wiki/Software_design_pattern).

-**Links to applied patterns in real applications** are welcome.
-The links are added to the corresponding section of the `README.md`.
+**Links to patterns applied in real world applications** are welcome.
+The links should be added to the corresponding section of the `README.md`.